When it comes to websites, speed is important.

 All three of these hosts offer fast page load times and great performance.
 For that reason, I think your decision should mainly come down to price.

-On the other hand, if you want the absolute fastest WordPress hosting and are willing to pay for it, then I think you should choose Kinsta for its amazing performance and support.
+On the other hand, if you want the absolute fastest WordPress hosting and are willing to pay for it, then I think you should choose Kinsta for its high performance and customer support.
 It’s where I host ShoutMeLoud.

 Do you have any recommendations for a WordPress host that loads fast?
 Tell me about it in the comments!